epics-modules/measComp/README.md

 An [EPICS](http://www.aps.anl.gov/epics/)
-module that supports USB I/O modules from [Measurement Computing](http://www.mccdaq.com).
+module that supports USB and Ethernet I/O modules from [Measurement Computing](http://www.mccdaq.com).

-This module is currently only supported on Windows, with the win32-x86, windows-x64, and cygwin-x86 EPICS architectures.
-The driver uses the Measurement Computing "Universal Library", which is only available on Windows.
+This module is supported on both Windows and Linux, 64-bit and 32-bit.
+On Windows it uses the Measurement Computing "Universal Library" (UL), which is only available on Windows.

+On Linux it uses the [low-level drivers from Warren Jasper](https://github.com/wjasper/Linux_Drivers).
+On top of these drivers the module provides a layer that emulates the Windows UL library from Measurement Computing.
+The EPICS drivers thus always use the UL API and are identical on Linux and Windows.
+The Linux UL layer is independent of EPICS, and uses std::thread and std::mutex to provide the required threading and mutex capabilities.
+These methods require C++11, and so will not build with very old compilers.
+They do build with gcc 4.8.5 on RHEL 7/Centos 7, and gcc 4.4.7 on RHEL 6/Centos 6.
+Currently only the E-1608 and E-TC models are supported on Linux.
+Support for other modules is straightforward to add and can be done as the demand arises.

 Models supported in measComp include:
 * The [USB-CTR08](http://www.mccdaq.com/usb-data-acquisition/USB-CTR08.aspx).